 25 first-person shooters from 25 years

-Like role-playing games, strategy and simulations, first-person shooters have been an integral part of GameStar’s repertoire for a quarter of a century.
-And that’s why, on the occasion of the big birthday celebrations, we want to take you on a little journey through 25 years of GameStar shooters: With 25 old titles that even still stand the test of time in 2022 and move us incredibly then and now.
+Like role-playing games, strategy and simulations, -person shooters have been an integral part of GameStar’s repertoire for a quarter of a century.
+And that’s why, on the occasion of the big birthday celebrations, we want to take you on a little through 25 years of GameStar shooters: With 25 old titles that even still stand the test of time in 2022 and move us incredibly then and now.

 We deliberately refrain from claiming completeness, a ranking according to test ratings or similar mumbo jumbo, but rather tell our very own anecdotes and experiences – so if you miss a shooter in this article: don’t fret, just write us in the comments why this game is your personal FPS oldschool highlight of the last 25 years!